jack-bradshaw/monorepo/README.md

 ## Presubmit

-Presubmit is a set of automated tests that must pass before code can be merged into the main branch.
+Presubmit is a set of automated checks that must pass before code can be merged into main.

 To run presubmit: